 Dillon admitted to officers that he had consumed approximately six bottles of beer earlier in the evening but that he was sober enough to be driving.
 Upon submitting to a breath alcohol analysis, however, he registered a BAC of approximately 0.134 – well above the legal limit of 0.08. – and was placed under arrest on suspicion of assault and DUI.

 Unfortunately for the victim, intentional acts are typically listed as exclusions for coverage in a majority of insurance policies in the United States.
-Because of this, it would likely be difficult for the victim to submit a claim for damages as a result of Dillon’s actions that evening.
+Because of this, it would likely be difficult for the victim of this particular drunk driving accident to submit a claim for damages as a result of Dillon’s actions that evening.